 No. There is absolutely no requirement, much less a legal duty under Georgia law, to provide a recorded statement to the at-fault party’s insurance company.
 The insurance company is only asking in the hopes of helping themselves defend against your personal injury claim later.

-That is exactly why often times immediately after the car wreck, you will receive an initial letter from the adjuster introducing himself or herself and stating that they will close their file if you do not make contact; provide a statement; and fill out the medical release form sent along with the letter.
-You can ignore this letter all together because all that matters is that you do not wait to pursue your case past Georgia’s Statute of Limitations (2 yrs.).
+That is exactly why often times immediately after the car wreck, you will receive an initial letter from the adjuster introducing himself or herself and stating that they will close their file if you do not make contact; provide a statement, and fill out the medical release form sent along with the letter.
+You can ignore this letter altogether because all that matters is that you do not wait to pursue your case past Georgia’s Statute of Limitations (2 yrs.).

 After all, I have nothing to hide?
 While it is true you have nothing to hide, adjusters are trained in how to get admissions out of you without you even knowing that you are helping them defend against an otherwise defenseless case with tricky or open-ended questions that when replayed to a jury out of context appears to be an admission by you to such things as not being badly hurt.